 That’s in addition to the great editing features that users already love in Pixelmator.
 With advanced layer support, drawing and retouching tools, file versions, web export features, and more, there’s something for everyone to love.
 Best of all, it’s built on the best OS X technology, letting it take advantage of your GPU to speed up your work and helping you work faster with Automator integration.

 Go Get It!

-We’ve collected the top four reviews, roundups and how-to articles from across the AppStorm network in February.
+We’ve collected the top four reviews, roundups and how-to articles from across the AppStorm network in November.
 Whether you’re interested in Mac, iPhone, Web, Android, Windows, or iPad apps, there’s bound to be something you didn’t spot over the course of the month.
 Now would be a good time to explore a part of the AppStorm Network you’ve never seen before!

 Thanks for reading AppStorm, and I hope you enjoy looking over some of our favourite posts from last month!

 Editing pictures can be such a hassle, especially if you rely on a professional image editing app.
 While applications like Photoshop are great, they can be overkill when I just want to share my weekend photos from the beach.
 Still, I want those pictures to look good, or better than they do now, so I need an image editor that’s just enough for social sharing.

 Polarfox may be that app.
 With some great presets and fun filters, image editing is easy while still making some great pictures.
 Integrated sharing lets me put all those pictures on display, too.
 But is this tiny image editor enough or will I end up wanting more? (more…)